JustAname12345/ai-take-home-test-solution/README.md

 Figure based on description)
 Due to computational constraints, we've downscaled the Stable Diffusion model—for instance, opting for ResNet18 over ViT.
 Consequently, this serves as a proof of concept rather than a fully-fledged application.
-Regarding the variant of Stable Diffusion, I have explained in the README that I did not use the traditional diffusion process.
- Instead, I used a transformer for feature fusion and image reconstruction.
+Regarding the variant of Stable Diffusion, I used a transformer for feature fusion and image reconstruction.
 This choice was due to hardware limitations, which prevented me from using a traditional DDPM-based framework, so I opted for a transformer as a proof of concept.

 ```yaml
 python run.py experiment=stable_diffusion.yaml
 ```